tallsage/tallsage/README.md

 - ⚡ I’m currently learning everything ⚡
 - ℹ️ I’m looking to collaborate with other content creators
 - 🤖 I'm jr bot and web developer 📱
-- ☠️ 6k hours in dead game ☠️

 ### Connect with me: